Raku/RakuDoc-GAMMA/README.md

 - `=config Q` where ***Q*** is some markup instruction is not yet fully implemented
 - `DOC use` is not recognised.

-`Raku::POd::Render` has some extensions that are not a part of standared Rakudoc, including
+`Raku::Pod::Render` has some extensions that are not a part of standared Rakudoc, including
 - AUTHOR SUMMARY VERSION DESCRIPTION are automatically given the metadata option `:hidden` and included in the `<head>` block of HTML as meta tabs.